MarkClinton/footy-stats-cli/README.md

 ![Fixtures and Results](documentation/imagery/images/features/fixtures_results.gif)

 - ## Team Fixtures and Results
-The program can go one step further and display an individual teams matches for a particular League and Season.
+The program can go one step further and display individual teams matches for a particular League and Season.
 It shows the Date Played, Home Team, Away Team and the Score.

 ![Team Fixtures and Results](documentation/imagery/images/features/team_fixture_results.gif)